How to Visit Indie Bookstores in Phoenix

 - Changing Hands Bookstore (Tempe and Phoenix locations)

-- Bookmans Entertainment Exchange (multiple locations, but note: it’s a hybrid buy/sell/trade model)
+- Bookmans Entertainment Exchange (multiple locations, but note: its a hybrid buy/sell/trade model)

 - Phoenix Book Company (downtown)